jupyterlab-contrib/jupyterlab-gitlab/README.md

 _Do not_ share it online or check the token into version control, as people can use it to access all of your data on GitLab.

-#### Setting up an OAuth application (**deprecated**)

-This approach to authenticating with GitLab is deprecated, and will be removed in a future release.
-New users should use the access token approach.
-You can register an OAuth application with GitLab by following these steps:

-1. Log into your GitLab account.
-1. Go to https://gitlab.com/settings/developers and select the "OAuth Apps" tab on the left.
-1. Click the "New OAuth App" button.
-1. Fill out a name, homepage URL, description, and callback URL in the form.
-    This extension does not actually use OAuth, so these values actually _do not matter much_, you just need to enter them to register the application.
-1. Click the "Register application" button.
-1. You should be taken to a new page with the new application information.
-    If you see fields showing "Client ID" and "Client Secret", congratulations!
-    These are the strings we need, and you have successfuly set up the application.

-It is important to note that the "Client Secret" string is, as the name suggests, a secret.
-_Do not_ share this value online, as people may be able to use it to impersonate you on GitLab.

 ### 3. Installing the serverextension

 Install the serverextension using pip, and then enable it: